Positano: Education

-Transportation
+Transport

 Positano can be reached by the SS163 Amalfitana national road, or by the SP425 provincial road.

 The nearest airports are the Napoli-Capodichino (NAP) and the Salerno-Pontecagnano Airport (QSR) and they have shuttle buses to destinations across the Amalfi Coast, including Positano.

 Ferries link Positano to other towns including Capri, Naples, Salerno, and Sorrento for transportation.

 The Sita bus links Positano to Amalfi and Sorrento.